biblius/SvelTV/README.md

 3. open a new terminal and run `ares -V` to check if it's correctly installed (you might have to run `source ~/.zshrc` or `source ~/.bashrc`)
 4. Download the Simulator archive and extract it within a `Simulator` directory next to the CLI directory (for example, `/home/USERNAME/.local/opt/webOS_TV_SDK/Simulator/webOS_TV_23_Simulator_1.3.0/`)

+### 2. Create a WebOS Application

+You can create a new WebOS application by executing the `ares-generate` command.
+For example, the provided `SvelTVe` application was created by executing `ares-generate -t basic ./apps/webos`.

+After creating the application, you can simply build the Svelte with `npm run build`, then copy the contents of the `dist` directory into the root directory of your project.
+You can do this with the `npm run bundle-tv` command within this project, or (if using the provided `SvelTVe` application) you can run `npm run bundle-webos`.
+Then, you need to package your application with `ares-package`, for example `ares-package ./apps/webos`.